- Corporate Governance Structure

 Measures to Address Climate Change

-The Marubeni Group is incorporating climate change perspectives into its risk management process to respond to risks and opportunities related to climate change.
+The Marubeni Group is incorporating climate change perspectives into its risk management process to respond to opportunities and risks related to climate change.

 Specifically, we are including climate change as an evaluation item in the integrated risk management process mentioned above, and are analyzing and making judgments on its potential impact on our businesses.

-As a risk management measure for climate change, the Marubeni Group is analyzing the risks, opportunities and impacts on its businesses from climate change based on a Current Policies Scenario and a 2.0°C Scenario.
+As a risk management measure for climate change, the Marubeni Group is analyzing the opportunities , risks and impacts on its businesses from climate change based on different scenarios.
 We will use the results in formulating business plans and strategies.

 Protection of Water Resources